debOliveira/intelligentSystems/README.md

 6. [PID tuning based on expert systems](https://github.com/debOliveira/Intelligent-Systems/tree/main/Exp6%20-%20PID%20tuning%20expert%20systems)
 7. [Measurement correction with Extended Kalman filter](https://github.com/debOliveira/Intelligent-Systems/tree/main/Exp7%20-%20Extended%20Kalman%20filter)

-Each experiment folder contains a script folder and a report PDF file.
-A pictures folder can also be available in some experiments.
+Each experiment folder contains a script folder, a pictures folder and a report PDF file.

+This study was based on the subject "Intelligent Automation", chaired by Professor Antonio Marcus Nogueira Lima in the Electrical Engineering bachelor degree course in the Federal University of Campina Grande.